Close Menu

 • “Being transmasculine is just a phase or stepping stone to identifying as a man.” → Being transmasculine is an identity, and this misconception invalidates the identities of many transmasculine individuals.
 For some, masculinity is just one part of their broader non-binary, fluid, or gender expansive identity, and they are not on a path to fully identify as men.

-See also Gender Affirming Practices — G&STC
+See also 10 Tips for Emotional Regulation — G&STC

 Anything else you’d like to add on the subject?